-The Indonesian, who is a SEA Games bronze medalist in wushu, has had a flawless 2018 after defeating all three of her opponents in the first round.
+The Indonesian, who is a Wushu World Championship bronze medalist, has had a flawless 2018 after defeating all three of her opponents in the first round.

 Radzuan knows she will have to dig deep into all of her competition experience to earn a landmark victory, but she is confident the lessons she learned from her first bout on the biggest stage in martial arts will serve her well.